 How to Report Errata

-- On the RFC Errata page, enter the RFC number under “Report New Errata”, and click the button.
+- Enter the RFC number under “Report New Errata”, and click the button.

 - Complete the report form as follows: